How many carbs should I eat now that I’m pregnant?

 Foods to avoid:

-- Avoid at all costs: High fructose corn syrup, Agave (I have a strong dislike of this highly marketed sweetener), sucrose, Honey (best of the worst)
+High fructose corn syrup, Agave (I have a strong dislike of this highly marketed sweetener), sucrose

-- Eat in moderation: Watermelon, apples, grapes, pear, guava and cherries.
+Eat in moderation: Watermelon, apples, grapes, pear, honey, guava and cherries.

 As always, listen to your body; let its inner wisdom guide you as you navigate the fine details of your Paleo pregnancy.
 Don’t sweat the fine details of your diet and be sure to engage in some form of stress reduction or relaxation.
 I’m a big fan of the Hypnobirthing method (next post J).
 Take an attitude of gratitude.
 It’s a luxury to be able to optimize our Paleo diets for pregnancy.
 Remembering that women around the world struggle to feed their families can sometimes help put it all in perspective.